richmanbtc/mymlops/README.md

 - Q: An unexecuted output.ipynb has been uploaded.
 - A: Please check if the Docker running the notebook is mounting the directory that includes output.ipynb.

+torch.cuda.is_available() is False

+The cause is unknown.
+After trying various things, I ran docker compose stop and docker compose up -d, and then the same code returned True.
+My hypothesis is that either something running in the background was updated and allowed it to work, or it doesn’t work if I run docker compose up -d immediately after startup.

+solution:
+check torch.cuda.is_available() in jupyter container startup script

 ## command completion

 add this to ~/.bash_profile